 Crescia (specifically crescia di Urbino or crescia sfogliata in different parts of Marche) is a yeasted, egg-and-lard-enriched flatbread that emerged from a feast-day kitchen rather than the everyday peasant kitchen of Umbria's unleavened torta.
-The Urbino court of the Della Rovere dukes (16th century) is documented as serving crescia at banquets.
+The crescia is documented at the Urbino ducal court as early as the 15th century, under Federico da Montefeltro, where its eggs and (then-precious) pepper made it a 'flatbread of the rich'; it remained a banquet dish through the later Della Rovere dukes (16th century).
 Today crescia is sold at every Marche food festival and butcher shop, split horizontally and filled with one of: Urbino prosciutto + pecorino + arugula; salame di Fabriano + caciotta; ciauscolo + parmigiano.
 The 'sfogliata' (laminated) variant rolls butter or lard into the dough multiple times, creating layers similar to croissant — that version is special-occasion only.

 Crescia is what Umbrian torta al testo could be if it grew up wealthier — same hand-feed format (split, stuffed, folded), but pillowy-soft from yeast, rich from lard and eggs, almost-cake-like in texture.
 Bite through: warm pillowy bread, salty prosciutto, sharp aged pecorino, peppery arugula — all in one mouthful, no sauce, no overthinking.
 The lemon zest in the dough is subtle but you taste it on the third bite.
 A glass of Verdicchio cleans the palate between bites; you start with one and finish two.
 Crescia is what a Marche butcher hands you when you visit and refuses payment.